tuyentruong/ray-quickstart/README.md

 ## What Does Ray QuickStart Do?

 Ray QuickStart will:
-1. Install the packages in your project's Pipfile on your remote computer without needing to set up an auto-scaling Ray cluster first.
+1. Install the packages in your project's Pipfile on your remote computer without needing to set up a Ray cluster environment first.
 2. Clean up your trials directories before training/tuning starts *(optional)*.
 3. Use Ray to sync your Python project code to your remote computer and train/tune your model there.
 4. Sync the checkpoints from your training/tuning back to your computer, so you can use them for inference.